ryan-weil/ryan-weil.github.io/_posts/2024-02-28-AGENT-TESLA-2.md

 Now that we've done all this, it's time to explore the control flow graph and gather all the cases and setters.
 I will create a function `ExploreControlFlow()` which will iterate the entire control flow graph by checking each block's `Fallthrough` and `Target` members and recursing through them.

 Something very important here is the fact that I am keeping track of the visited blocks.
 Why?
-Well what happens if the method contains a loop?
-If we don't filter blocks we've visited before, our code will enter an infinite recursion and cause a stack overflow.
+Well what happens if the method we are analyzing contains a loop?
+If we don't filter blocks we've visited before, our code will enter an infinite recursion when we're exploring the blocks and ultimately cause a stack overflow.

 ```csharp
 HashSet<Block> visitedBlocks = new HashSet<Block>();